A Convergent Numerical Algorithm for $\alpha$-Dissipative Solutions of the Hunter-Saxton Equation: Convergence of the numerical method

-Observe that in the above argument the times for which the convergence in Corollary~\ref{corr:PointwiseConv} fails depend on the particular chosen subsequence.
+Observe that the times for which the convergence in Corollary~\ref{corr:PointwiseConv} fails depend on the particular chosen subsequence.
 Therefore, there is no natural way to extend this convergence to the whole sequence.